 Warren is a larger medium-sized city located in the state of Michigan.
 With a population of 135,358 people and 43 constituent neighborhoods, Warren is the third largest community in Michigan.

-Unlike some cities, Warren isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Warren are a mix of both white- and blue-collar jobs.
+Warren is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Warren is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Warren who work in office and administrative support (17.35%), sales jobs (10.55%), and food service (8.37%).
+There are especially a lot of people living in Warren who work in office and administrative support (16.68%), sales jobs (10.25%), and food service (7.04%).

 Warren is a very ethnically-diverse city.
 The people who call Warren home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Warren residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Warren include Polish, Irish, Italian, and English.

 The most common language spoken in Warren is English.
-Other important languages spoken here include Arabic and Indic languages.
+Other important languages spoken here include Indic languages and Arabic.